Broadcast¶

 graph = announce[-PT1H] => change_word => announce

-task runs the cylc broadcast
+The change_word task runs the cylc broadcast command to randomly

-environment variable used by the announce
+change the WORD environment variable used by the announce task.

 [[change_word]]